 A few kilometers from Nainital, the Bhimtal Lake is one of the famous tourist spots of Uttarakhand.
 The emerald green water of the Bhimtal Lake reflects the beautiful greenery around and creates a spectacular ambience.

-Spread over a huge area this Bhimtal Lake is the home to a rich variety of aquatic life, and during the winter months the lake is the home to a number of migratory birds.
-Plan a boat cruise in Bhimtal Lake and enjoy the beautiful scenic beauty of the place.
-The lake has an island in the middle, where an island restaurant is located.
+Spread over a vast area, this Bhimtal Lake is the home to a wide variety of aquatic life, and during the winter months, the lake is the home to several migratory birds.
+In addition, you can plan a boat cruise in Bhimtal Lake and enjoy the place's scenic beauty.
+The emerald green water of the Bhimtal Lake reflects the beautiful greenery around and creates a spectacular ambience.

-Nestled amidst the green Kumaoun Hills, Bhimtal Lake is now days a popular tourist spot.
-If you wish to escape the crowded Nainital malls, then plan a trip to the peaceful and serene Bhimtal Lake.
+Nestled amidst the green Kumaon Hills, Bhimtal Lake is nowadays a popular tourist spot.
+However, if you wish to escape the crowded Nainital malls, plan a trip to the peaceful and serene Bhimtal Lake.
 Named after the mythological character of Bhim, Bhimtal Lake is the largest lake in Nainital.

 Dodi Tal in Uttarakhand

-The crystal blue lake reflects the snowy Himalayas and the surrounding greenery in its placid waters.
-The lake is the home of the famous Himalayan trouts but fishing can only be done if you have the proper permit.
-Just beside the beautiful lake there is a Forest Rest House and a Log Cabin.
-Spend your idle moments in the lap of nature in the rest house and beside the blue Dodi Tal amidst the greenery all around.
+The crystal blue lake reflects the snowy Himalayas and the surrounding greenery in its calm waters.
+The lake is the home of the famous Himalayan trouts, but fishing can only be done if you have the proper permit.
+There is a Forest Rest House and a Log Cabin beside the beautiful lake to spend your idle moments in the lap of nature.
 Far away from the crowded plains, Dodi Tal is a serene paradise of beauty.

-One of the famous trekking spots in Uttarakhand it allures the trekkers from all over the world.
+It is also one of the famous trekking spots in Uttarakhand that allures trekkers worldwide.
 One can also plan tours to Hanuman Chatti and Yamunotri from Dodi Tal.
-So pack your rucksack and get set go for an exciting trek to Dodi Tal in Uttarakhand.
+So you can also pack your rucksack and go to Dodital in Uttarakhand for an exciting trek.

-A number of stories and legends are associated with the Hemkund Sahib.
-It is said that Guru Govind Singh had meditated on the banks of this lake.
-While according to Hindu mythology, a number of sages like Rishi Medhasa of the Puranas and Lakshman performed their penance on the shores of Hemkund Sahib.
+For example, it is said that Guru Govind Singh had meditated on the banks of this lake.
+While according to Hindu mythology, several sages like Rishi Medhasa of the Puranas and Lakshman performed their penance on the shores of Hemkund Sahib.

 Kedar Tal in Uttarakhand

 One of the most beautiful lakes in Uttarakhand is the Kedar Tal.
-Situated at a distance of 18kms from Gangotri, the Kedar Tal tucked away in the Garhwal Himalayas is surely a dream destination for adventure freaks and nature lovers.
-Etched on the rugged mountains, the Kedar Tal reflects the snowy Thalaiyasagar peak.
+Situated at a distance of 18kms from Gangotri, the Kedartal tucked away in the Garhwal Himalayas is undoubtedly a dream destination for adventure freaks and nature lovers.
+The Kedartal reflects the snowy Thalaiyasagar peak on the rugged mountains.

-The crystal blue waters of the glacial lake of Kedar Tal are also considered to be sacred by the devotees.
-Formed from the melted snow of Kedar glacier it is believed to Lord Shiva's contribution.
-At this great altitude in Uttarakhand one can also find a rich variety of fauna.
-The blue Kedar Tal is surrounded by green forests which are the home to a number of animals like Bharal or the blue sheep, Goral and Himalayan Black Bear.
+The crystal blue waters of the glacial lake of Kedartal are also considered to be sacred by the devotees.
+Formed from the melted snow of the Kedar glacier, it is believed to be Lord Shiva's contribution.
+At this great altitude in Uttarakhand, one can also find various fauna.
+The blue Kedartal is surrounded by green forests, which are the home to several animals like Bharal or the blue sheep, Goral, and Himalayan Black Bear.

-One of the famous trekking spots in Uttarakhand it allures the trekkers from all over the world.
-Kedar Tal is also the base camp of trekking to Thalaiyasagar, Jogin and Bhrigupanth.
-You can also plan treks to other Himalayan peaks from Kedar Tal.
-But this trek is quite a tough one and you must have a guide to be along with you in your journey.
+One of the famous trekking spots in Uttarakhand, it allures trekkers from all over the world.
+Kedartal is also the trekking base camp to Thalaiyasagar, Join, and Bhrigupanth.
+You can also plan treks to other Himalayan peaks from Kedartal.
+But this trek is quite a tough one, and you must have a guide to be along with you on your journey.

 Masar Tal in Uttarakhand

-The other name of a serene paradise nestled amidst the snowy Garhwal Himalayas is Nachiket Tal in Uttarakhand.
-Tucked away in the hilly Kumaoun region, Nachiket Tal surrounded by lush acres of greenery is the dream destination for trekkers and nature lovers.
+Tucked away in the hilly Kumaon region, Nachiket Tal Lake is surrounded by lush acres of greenery and is the dream destination for trekkers and nature lovers.

-Located near the Uttarkashi, the journey to Nachiket Tal is equally exciting and allures a number of trekkers and nature lovers.
-Walk through the dense woodlands, meandering mule tracks and splash through the rippling rivers to reach Nachiket Tal in Uttarakhand.
-According to legends the son of sage Uddalak, Nachiketa had created and hence the name.
+The journey to Nachiket Tal is equally exciting and allures many trekkers and nature lovers.
+Walk through the dense woodlands, meandering mule tracks, and splash through the rippling rivers to reach Nachiket.
+According to legends, the son of sage Uddalak, Nachiketa, had created the name.

-The crystal blue lake in Uttarakhand is surrounded by lush acres of greenery and there is a temple beside the lake.
-One of the serene locales of Uttarakhand, Nachiket Tal is yet unexplored by the tourists.
-Explore the unspoilt beauty of this Himalayan Lake and bring home memories of your adventure tour in Uttarakhand.
+One of the serene locales of Uttarakhand, Nachiket Tal, is yet unexplored by the tourists.
+The crystal blue lake in Uttarakhand is surrounded by lush acres of greenery, and there is a temple beside the lake.
+Explore the unspoiled beauty of this Himalayan Lake and bring home memories of your adventure tour in Uttarakhand.